-Enable access to data using standard applications and operating systems while ensuring enterprise-grade security.
+Enable access to data using standard applications and operating systems while ensuring enterprise-grade identity control.

 Our data access layer supports the three file access protocols most commonly adopted by creators (NFS, SMB, and FTP).
 These protocols exist as independent and scalable resources on each node of a Qumulo cluster.
-End users see a single namespace which can expand in capacity and performance.
+End users see a single namespace that can expand in capacity and performance.
 This namespace can be accessed seamlessly from any Windows, Mac, or Linux computing device and, therefore, any unstructured data application.

-Our authentication layer supports the two industry standard identity services: Active Directory (AD) and Lightweight Directory Access Protocol (LDAP).
-Qumulo's data services integrate with these global identity systems as managed by customers, enabling access to be controlled across compute, end users, and data.
-Connecting the Qumulo File System to identity services requires simple set-up and works well with complex and distributed identity services configurations (a common challenge in enterprise private and public cloud environments).
+Our authentication layer supports the two industry-standard identity services: Active Directory (AD) and Lightweight Directory Access Protocol (LDAP).
+Qumulo's data services integrate with these global identity systems as managed by customers, enabling access to be controlled across compute, end-users, and data.
+Connecting the Qumulo file data platform to identity services requires a simple set-up and works well with complex and distributed identity services configurations (a common challenge in enterprise private and public cloud environments).

-Each data access protocol uses a common authentication layer to interact with the data stored in our file system.
-This enables users to move between applications, operating systems and environments, all while accessing the same data.
-As data moves through the data lifecycle (from capture through
+Each data access protocol uses a common authentication layer to interact with the data stored on Qumulo.
+This enables users to move between applications, operating systems, and environments, all while accessing the same data.
+As data moves through the data lifecycle (from capture through transformation and archive) this separation of layers offers critical flexibility and reduces the number of systems customers need to maintain.

-Qumulo's data access protocols enable users to leverage any standard Windows, Mac, or Linux operating system and any standard application without making changes to their environment.
+Qumulo's data access protocols enable users to leverage any standard Windows, macOS, or Linux operating system and any standard application without making changes to their environment.

 Qumulo supports both stateful (SMB) and stateless (NFS) data access protocols from the same scalable namespace.
 Qumulo enables enterprise-grade identity management in a scalable system with high availability.